 Prosthetics

-Precise 3D scanning for upper and lower limb sockets, cosmetic covers, and custom interface fittings
+Precise 3D scanning for upper and lower limb sockets, cosmetic covers, and custom interface fittings.

 Rehabilitation